vastencn/dscriptor/README.md

 Genesis (Editor): This is where it begins.
 Get inspired and design foundational glyphs, symbols, and characters, then collect them into your personal character bank.

 Codex (Fonts): Take your character bank and turn it into fonts of many styles.
-You can download raw .ttf font files directly, or pass your library down the workflow.
+You can download raw .otf font files directly, or pass your library down the workflow.

 Scribe (Text): The Scribe uses your characters, but not just as a static font.
 It adds the organic imperfections of true handwriting, ensuring that no two characters ever look the same—even when the same character is repeated.